AdamMorgan778/CASA0018-Apple-Classification/README.md

 The photos were taken using the OV7675 camera – The photos image width was 160 and image height was 120 before being resized to 96x96 to be compatible with transfer learning, the smaller image size also makes the process of image classification less resource hungry.
 The data were then pre-processed and normalized.
 Colour plays a large role in the classification of apples, so the colour depth was set to RGB.

 Photos were taken with different backgrounds, on different surfaces, in light conditions, various camera distances from the apple, and a variety of angles.
-The figure below showcases a few of the pictures taken with the OV7675 in the training dataset.
+Figure 3 below showcases a few of the pictures taken with the OV7675 in the training dataset.

 ![Apple Photos](https://user-images.githubusercontent.com/73647889/232118661-cec8043e-4380-4b00-b42e-8d301534d8d4.PNG)

 ## Testing
 A total of 47 experiments were conducted to identify the optimal algorithm for classifying Pink Lady and Granny Smith apples.
 Throughout the experimentation process, various hyperparameters, training set sizes, and transfer learning models were adjusted and compared.
-Key insights gained during the experimentation are detailed below, along with a table showcasing the various models and hyperparameters tested:
+Table 1 below displays the various models and hyperparameters tested:

 | Category          | Setting                              |